Skip to main content

 Install the NVIDIA CUDA Toolkit.

 1. If reinstalling the CUDA Toolkit, prepare the installation environment as follows.
-However, for an initial setup, proceed from the step 2.
+For new installations, proceed to step 2.

 $ sudo rm -rf /usr/local/cuda*

 b.
-Delete any existing configurations in ~/.bashrc or /etc/profile, if present.
+If the following configurations exist in ~/.bashrc or /etc/profile, remove them.

 export PATH=$PATH:/usr/local/cuda-11.4/bin